-For a slightly different take on this symbol, see The Wiki.
+For a different take on this symbol, see The Wiki.

 Mark developed this symbol as a tribute to parenthood and, with the design, to Henry Moore, the sculptor.
 The symbol is semi-representational, showing a mother, father, and a hollow area where their arms are holding each other that could be a child, the wish for a child, the child-to-be or their inner child.
 The symbol could also be a mother and older child with the mother cradling an infant.
-Of course it could also be a two headed Martian bringing home the groceries!
+We have also made it so that the bottom open space is in the shape of an older child.
+Of course it could also be a two-headed Martian bringing home the groceries!
 (I'm just checking to see if anybody is actually reading this :)

 This symbol looks great in 14kt gold - email us for prices.